OctoFarm/OctoFarm/README.md

 3) Installation for Development (Node 14+, Nodemon)

 ### Installation - for Development only!
+_This is for devs or testers only!
+It is not practical to use `nodemon` for normal usage as `nodemon` does not add a service like `pm2` (option 1) or `docker` (option 1 and 2).
+Please, if you are a normal user, check out [OctoFarm.net installation instructions](https://octofarm.net/installation) instead!_

 So nice that you want to test or develop OctoFarm!
-If you are a user, please check out [OctoFarm.net installation instructions](https://octofarm.net/installation) instead!

 1. Clone the OctoFarm